HewlettPackard/woodchipper/doc/design.md

 separate Kubernetes containers).
 Parsers must quickly determine if messages are supported or hand them off to the next parser in the chain.

+If the parser can parse the input message, it returns a normalized [`Message`][parser-types] instance with as much metadata as it could extract.

 Existing implementations include:

  * [`json.rs`][json]: parses JSON log lines, i.e. lines like `{...}\n`

+   It specifically aims to support [logrus][logrus-lib]-like JSON output formats, but various other field mappings are also supported.

+   Prefers RFC-3339-style timestamps but falls back to [`dtparse`][dtparse].

-   It specifically tries to support [logrus][logrus-lib] formatters others with similar field mappings and date formats (falling back to [`dtparse`][dtparse]).
-Unidentified fields are copied to the `metadata` field for use by classifiers.
+   Unidentified fields are copied to the `metadata` field for use later in the pipline.
- * [`plain.rs`][plain]: the fallback parser; renders the raw message, but opportunistically includes metadata if it can be identified
+ * [`plain.rs`][plain]: the fallback parser; renders the raw message, but opportunistically includes metadata if it can be identified.

    Where possible, timestamps are parsed out of messages using [`dtparse`][dtparse], with some simple checks to discard timestamps for common failure cases.
+Log levels are identified where possible.

+Parsers may refer to the reader's metadata to include or override their parsed contextual info.
+For example, the plain parser prefers to use the reader's timestamp rather than using the significantly slower and less accurate `dtparse` free-form parser.

 [logrus-lib]: https://github.com/sirupsen/logrus
 [json]: ../src/parser/json.rs